-Every time I install a fresh copy of WordPress I’m starting with a clean slate.
-The install is fast, clean, and so much less cluttered before you install a bunch of plugins.
+Every time I install a fresh copy of WordPress I start with a clean slate.
+The installation is fast, clean, and so much less cluttered before you install a bunch of plugins.

 Unfortunately it’s not possible to leave WordPress raw.
-Most necessary functionality comes from plugins and they’re a must.
+Most necessary functionality comes from the amazing plugin ecosystem that WordPress offers over other website platforms, and they’re a must.
+The power of WordPress and the weakness of WordPress is entirely in its plugin ecosystem.

 Some plugins are more important than others, though.

-A few things that you pretty much need for any WordPress installation is
+A few plugin types that you pretty much need for any WordPress installation are

 - Formatting (in addition to the theme)